apache/tvm/docs/deploy/index.rst

 you can modify ``config.cmake`` to enable these options.
 After you get the TVM runtime library, you can link the compiled library

-Cross compiling a TVM model should not be confused with cross compiling the runtime shared library.

 .. figure:: https://raw.githubusercontent.com/tlc-pack/web-data/main/images/dev/tvm_deploy_crosscompile.svg
    :align: center
    :width: 85%